nmtate/GenomeWidePrediction_course/README.md

 <!-- timetable: [here](https://docs.google.com/spreadsheets/d/1Cy8vBD6I_no8UPzYPU9bz7ASWyI3bc4Y9vcdr5S1TBw/edit#gid=0) -->

-## Organization of the Code for the practical Sessions
+## Organization of the code for the practical Sessions

 ## Preparatory_steps:
 For computing, we will use our EC2 AWS cloud, where most of the software needed for this course are already installed.